 - Division:Classical Performance and Composition

 American conductor Troy Quinn is quickly establishing himself as one of his generation’s most versatile young artists.
-Lauded for his energetic and riveting, yet sensitive conducting, Quinn is in his second season as Music Director of the Owensboro Symphony Orchestra in Kentucky.
-He is also the newly appointed Music Director of the Venice Symphony in Florida where he conducts both the classical and pops concert series.
+Lauded for his energetic and riveting, yet sensitive conducting, Quinn is in his third season as Music Director of the Owensboro Symphony Orchestra in Kentucky.
+He is also the Music Director of the Venice Symphony in Florida where he conducts both the classical and pops concert series.
 Quinn’s engagements have included performances with many prestigious orchestras both in the United States and Europe, including the London Soloists Chamber Orchestra, Rochester Philharmonic Orchestra, Chamber Orchestra of Philadelphia, and the Boise Philharmonic.
 He is also the former Music Director of the Juneau Symphony.

 Since making his conducting debut with the Rochester Philharmonic Orchestra in their young conductor preview, Quinn has been the recipient of numerous accolades, including awards from the Presser Foundation, Rislov Foundation, Anna Sosenko Assist Trust, and a Rhode Island Foundation grant for his contributions to the musical landscape in New England.
 Equally at home in the pops and commercial world, Quinn has performed and recorded with some of the most popular artists of our time, including The Rolling Stones, Barry Manilow, Josh Groban, Jennifer Hudson, and Jackie Evancho.
 As an accomplished vocalist, Quinn has also collaborated with such prominent maestros as Helmuth Rilling, Carl St. Clair, and Dan Saunders of the Metropolitan Opera.
 In addition to his concert work, Quinn has worked extensively in the television and recording industry, having made appearances on such hit T.V. shows as Fox’s GLEE, NBC’s The Voice, and The Tonight Show with Jay Leno while recording on films like Storks and Indiana Jones and the Kingdom of the Crystal Skull.
 He has also appeared at many of the world’s major music centers and at such famed venues as the Hollywood Bowl and Walt Disney Concert Hall.